AWJP/AWJP-data/README.md

 This repository is organized into several main topics, each containing relevant datasets.
 Below is an overview of the structure:
 - **AWJP Research**
-  - Challenges of women journalists in Africa in the newsroom
+  - Challenges of women journalists in francophone Africa in the newsroom and in their gender reporting role
-  - Gender-specific reporting obstacles
-  - Skill development needs
-  - Systemic barriers
 - **Health & Well-being**
   - Covid-19
   - Mental Health